Elemental Shaman DPS Spec, Builds, and Talents — Dragonflight 10.2

 Best Talents for Elemental Shaman

-Note that this purposefully ignores some utility talents such as Purge.
+Note that this class tree purposefully ignores some utility talents, such as Purge.

-You should adjust this recommendation depending on what utility will be used in
+You should adjust this recommendation depending on what utility will be needed in

 each encounter.
 There is a reasonable amount of flexibility in our class tree,